 Tour of Old Havana.

-Morning Seminar: "External Finance in Cuba: External Debt and the Access to Multilateral Resources".
-Lecturer: Dra.
-Mercedes García.
-Meeting with officials from the Cuban National Economist Association Consulting Firm (CANEC).
-In the evening, El cañonazo de las nueve at San Cristobal de La Cabana Fortress.
+Morning seminar: "External Finance in Cuba: External Debt and the Access to Multilateral Resources".
+Afternoon meeting with officials from the Cuban National Economist Association’ Consulting Firm (CANEC).
+Evening: El cañonazo de las nueve.
+San Cristobal de La Cabana Fortress.

-Morning Seminar: "Cuban Economic Relations with Latin American and Caribbean Nations".
-Lecturer: Dr. Marlen Sánchez Gutiérrez, professor at CIEI.
-Meeting with a group of students from the Higher Institute for International Relations (Instituto Superior de Relaciones Internacionales - ISRI).
+Morning seminar: "Political System in Cuba: keeping the consensus".
+Afternoon meeting with a group of students from the Higher Institute for International Relations (Instituto Superior de Relaciones Internacionales - ISRI).

-Morning Seminar: "Cuba's Energy Sector Perspectives".
-Lecturer: Dr. Ramón Pichs Madruga, associated professor at CIEI.
+Morning Seminar: “Cuba – USA relations: current status and perspectives”.
 Farewell dinner at CIEI.
 Professors, students, and directors from University of Havana will join the party.

 *Instructor reserves the right to modify the course schedule as needed